SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/index.md

 *    Your applications can be interrupted and restarted at a later time

 Come to this session to learn all about DHTC and the basics of grid computing.
+> ## Setup Instructions
+> We will do all the exercises on `login.duke.ci-connect.net`.
+If you do not have an account on
+> `duke.ci-connect`, [please sign up](https://duke.ci-connect.net/signup).
+You also need⋅
+`SSH` installed on your laptop.
+For details, follow [this link](http://swc-osg-workshop.github.io/2015-10-27-duke/setup.html)
+>

 <div class="toc" markdown="1">
 1. [Introduction to Open Science Grid](01-IntroGrid.html)